hashicorp/terraform-website/content/source/docs/cloud/workspaces/state.html.md

 ~> **Important:** A given workspace can only access state data from within the same organization.
 If you plan to use multiple Terraform Cloud organizations, make sure to keep related groups of workspaces together in the same organization.

-To configure a data source for a Terraform Cloud workspace, set the `backend` argument to `remote` and specify the organization and workspace in the `config` argument.
+To configure a data source that references a Terraform Cloud workspace, set the data source's `backend` argument to `remote` and specify the organization and workspace in the `config` argument.

 ``` hcl
 data "terraform_remote_state" "vpc" {